SR-Dhana-shree/University_dropout/README.md

 | Decision Making Skills          | Fair – 1, Good – 2, Excellent - 3                            |
 | Communication Skills            | Fair – 1, Good – 2, Excellent - 3                            |
 | Problem Solving Skills          | Fair – 1, Good – 2, Excellent - 3                            |

+This dataset is unlicensed and in the public domain.
+Anyone can use it for educational purposes.